paalamugan/paalan-react-shadcn-ui/README.md

 # Paalan React UI

 Reusable react ui components with build on top of Tailwind CSS and Shadcn UI.
+In this package, We customize the Tailwind CSS and Shadcn UI to make it more user-friendly and easy to use.

 ## Prerequisites